This post may contain affiliate links.

 Water Plants Wisely

 Water gardens early in the morning or late in the evening to minimize evaporation.
 Use drip irrigation systems to deliver water directly to roots, reducing waste.
-You can use water you use to boil pasta, potatoes or whatever to water your plants.
+You can use the water you use to boil pasta, potatoes, or whatever to water your plants.

 Mulch Your Garden